 Players with incomes of less than $10,000 spend more on lottery tickets than any other income group

 The lottery has become a major source of revenue in many states, but the money generated from these games is often mishandled.
 Lottery ticket purchases have been linked to savings accounts in other countries, and tying lottery tickets to savings accounts has shown promise.
-According to a study by Carnegie Mellon, players with incomes of less than $10k spend more on lottery tickets than players of higher income groups.
+According to a study by Carnegie Mellon, players with incomes of less than $10k spend more on Live draw sgp tickets than players of higher income groups.

 People with low incomes ignore or ignore the laws of probability